Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 3. Neutral Phase

-While driving at lower speeds, rear wheel turns in the opposite direction from the front wheel.
+While driving at lower speeds, the rear wheel turns in the opposite direction from the front wheel.
 This is a negative phase.

 At a moderate speed, the rear wheel remains straight or neutral.